neilmiddleton/neilmiddleton.github.com/_posts/2011-11-07-getting-more-from-your-heroku-dynos.md

 timeout 30
 {% endhighlight %}

 Note that you don't want to push the worker_processes too high or you'll start hitting the memory limits on the dyno.
 Only by playing with the amount and testing will you find that happy place for your application.
+A common symptom of too many workers is the Heroku errors [R14][] and [R15][].
+Generally speaking, if you're seeing R14's in your logs then dropping the number of workers by 1 will alleviate the problem.
+Only by repeated testing and deploying will you be able to determine the ideal number for your application.

 Once you've done the above, you need to tell your Procfile how to spin up on Unicorn: